opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 ## Cluster-level CAT response limit settings

-OpenSearch supports the following cluster-level CAT API response limit settings.
-All settings in the list are dynamic:
+OpenSearch supports the following cluster-level CAT API response limit settings, all of which are dynamic:

 - `cat.indices.response.limit.number_of_indices` (Integer): Sets a limit on the number of indexes returned by the [CAT Indices API]({{site.url}}{{site.baseurl}}/api-reference/cat/cat-indices/).
 The default value is `-1` (no limit).
 If the number of indexes in the response exceeds this limit, the API returns a `429` error.
 To avoid this, you can specify an index pattern filter in your query (for example, `_cat/indices/<index-pattern>`).

 - `cat.shards.response.limit.number_of_shards` (Integer): Sets a limit on the number of shards returned by the [CAT Shards API]({{site.url}}{{site.baseurl}}/api-reference/cat/cat-shards/).
 The default value is `-1` (no limit).
 If the number of shards in the response exceeds this limit, the API returns a `429` error.
 To avoid this, you can specify an index pattern filter in your query (for example, `_cat/shards/<index-pattern>`).

 - `cat.segments.response.limit.number_of_indices` (Integer): Sets a limit on the number of indexes returned by the [CAT Segments API]({{site.url}}{{site.baseurl}}/api-reference/cat/cat-segments/).
 The default value is `-1` (no limit).
 If the number of indexes in the response exceeds this limit, the API returns a `429` error.
 To avoid this, you can specify an index pattern filter in your query (for example, `_cat/segments/<index-pattern>`).